George Aiken

-George David Aiken (August 20, 1892November 19, 1984) was an American politician and horticulturist.
+George David Aiken (August 20, 1892 – November 19, 1984) was an American politician and horticulturist.
 A member of the Republican Party, he was the 64th governor of Vermont (1937–1941) before serving in the United States Senate for 34 years, from 1941 to 1975.
-At the time of his retirement, he was the most senior member of the Senate, something which would be repeated by his immediate successor Patrick Leahy.
+At the time of his retirement, he was the most senior member of the Senate, a feat which would be repeated by his immediate successor Patrick Leahy.

 As governor, Aiken battled the New Deal over its programs for hydroelectric power and flood control in Vermont.
 As a Northeastern Republican in the Senate, he was one of four Republican cosponsors of the Full Employment Act of 1946.
 Aiken sponsored the food allotment bill of 1945, which was a forerunner of the food stamp program.
-He promoted federal aid to education, and sought to establish a minimum wage of 65 cents in 1947.
+He promoted federal aid to education and sought to establish a minimum wage of 65 cents in 1947.
 Aiken was an isolationist in 1941 but supported the Truman Doctrine in 1947 and the Marshall Plan in 1948.

 In the 1960s and 1970s, he steered a middle course on the Vietnam War, opposing Lyndon Johnson's escalation and supporting Richard Nixon's slow withdrawal policies.
 Aiken was a strong supporter of the small farmer.
-As acting chairman of the Senate agriculture committee in 1947, he opposed high rigid price supports.
-He had to compromise, however, and the Hope-Aiken act of 1948 introduced a sliding scale of price supports.
+As acting chairman of the Senate Agriculture Committee in 1947, he opposed high rigid price supports.
+He had to compromise, however, and the Hope-Aiken Act of 1948 introduced a sliding scale of price supports.
 In 1950, Aiken was one of seven Republican senators who denounced in writing the tactics of Senator Joseph McCarthy, warning against those who sought "victory through the selfish political exploitation of fear, bigotry, ignorance and intolerance."